 10. Z-Scores & Standard Normal Curve Areas Statistical Table

 In statistics, Z-scores are used to standardize the normal distribution across populations of different sizes with different raw values.
-These values will be placed on a table.
-This lesson will show you how to use that table.

 11. Critical Values of the t-Distribution Statistical Table